huanie/spko/report/main.typ

 }
 ```

 Using the AST I made a calculator.
-The accumulator needs to be
-initialized with the first item in the argument list.
-Java's
+Java's `Function<T,R>` only
-`Function<T,R>` only supports functions with one parameter, as a
+supports functions with one parameter, as a workaround I made use of
-workaround I made use of currying.
-I also made good use of pattern
+currying.
+I also made good use of pattern matching which was
-matching which was introduced in Java 21 which eliminates the visitor
+introduced in Java 21 which eliminates the visitor pattern in my
-pattern in my opinion.
+opinion.

+The accumulator needs to be initialized with the first item in the
+argument list.
+Then the operation is checked to get the correct
+function.
+The subsequent arguments will be passed to the math
+function or the recursion will continue when encountering a
+sexpression.

 ```java
 private static final Map<String, Function<Double, Function<Double, Double>>>